halt-dos/hd-wiki-public/docs/enterprise/ddos/profile/profile.md

 ##### **Stateful/Stateless Mode**

 This option allows users to change the profile mode from stateful to stateless mode.
 By default, all the newly configure profiles are configured in stateful mode.
 DDoS profile with **stateful mode**, will track all connection states of the traffic that is being transferred over the Haltdos Anti DDoS device.If we enable the stateless mode, DDoS device will not track any connection.
+Using this mode, the user can also handle both symmetric and asymmetric traffic flows.

 ```
     Accepted values: Enable / Disable